-- You may be asked to stop blood thinning medications and nonsteroidal anti-inflammatory drugs (NSAIDS).
-Check with your primary care or prescribing physician how long you should avoid these medications prior to your procedure.
+- You may be asked to stop taking blood-thinning medications and nonsteroidal anti-inflammatory drugs (NSAIDS).
+Check with your primary care or prescribing physician about how long you should avoid these medications prior to your procedure.
 You may be advised to stop vitamins and herbal supplements as well.
-It is important to communicate to your doctor if you are taking any medications, vitamins and herbal supplements. - Changes in your physical condition such as cold, fever or flu-like symptoms or any cuts, scrapes or rashes near the procedure site should be communicated to your doctor.
+It is important to communicate to your doctor if you are taking any medications, vitamins and herbal supplements. - Changes in your physical condition, such as cold, fever or flu-like symptoms or any cuts, scrapes or rashes near the procedure site, should be communicated to your doctor.

-The Day Before Your Procedure
+Day Before Your Procedure

-- Do not drink alcohol as this may affect your procedure. - Ask a responsible adult companion (a friend or a family member) to drive you to and from facility and stay with you after you return home.
+- Do not drink alcohol as this may affect your procedure. - Ask a responsible adult companion (a friend or a family member) to drive you to and from the facility and stay with you after you return home.
 You will NOT be permitted to leave the facility unaccompanied and alone in a taxi.
 We will be forced to postpone your procedure if you do not have a responsible adult companion. - If you are the guardian or caregiver of a minor child or you have a power of attorney for the patient, you must bring a copy of paperwork showing legal verification with you. - Confirm date and arrival time for your procedure.
 A surgery center staff member will call you a few days before your procedure to inform you of the date, time of procedure and required arrival time to our center.
 The time of arrival is subject to change due to unforeseen circumstances.

-The Night Before Your Procedure
+Night Before Your Procedure

-■ Food or Drink: From midnight to the time of your procedure, you should refrain from eating or drinking unless you have been instructed differently by the surgery center staff.
+Food or Drink: From midnight to the time of your procedure, you should refrain from eating or drinking unless you have been instructed differently by the surgery center staff.
 Be sure to follow restrictions on liquids and special instructions given to you.

-The Morning of Your Procedure
+Morning of Your Procedure

-- Medications: If you take medication for your heart or blood pressure, use one sip of water the morning of your procedure.
-If you take insulin or oral diabetic medication, please follow your physician's instructions. - If you use inhalers, CPAP or insulin, you may be instructed to bring them with you to the center.
+- Medications: Take medication for your heart or blood pressure with one sip of water the morning of your procedure.
+If you take insulin or oral diabetic medication, please follow your physician's instructions. - If you use inhalers, a CPAP machine or insulin, you may be instructed to bring them with you to the center. - Remove all jewelry, body piercings and metal hairclips.

-- Remove all jewelry, body piercings and metal hairclips. - Personal belongings: Don't bring valuables with you, such as laptops, cell phones or other expensive items or have your responsible adult companion hold for safe-keeping. - Personal Care for All Procedures Except Colonoscopies: Remove all nail polish and makeup.
+- Personal belongings: Don't bring valuables with you, including laptops, cell phones or other expensive items. - Personal care for all procedures: Remove all nail polish and makeup.
 Shower and wash your hair.
 Do not shave operative site, use perfumes, deodorant or lotions.
-Do not mark the procedural or nonoperative site in anyway.
+Do not mark the procedural or nonoperative site in any way.
 Your surgeon will mark the site if necessary.
-Wear comfortable, loose fitting clothing (elastic waist band and shirt with front opening).
+Wear comfortable, loose-fitting clothing (elastic waist band and shirt with front opening).
 Bring a zippered or buttoned jacket or sweater with you if you like.
 Wear secure footware such as sneakers or rubber-soled flat shoes. - Bring a list of all medications and supplements you are currently taking.
-Be sure to write the name, dose, how often and reason for taking, and the name of the doctor if it is a prescribed medication. - Bring your insurance card, photo identification, copayment and advance directives (if you have one) with you. - Have the responsible adult companion drive you to the surgery center. - If the patient is a child, the parent, guardian or surrogate is required to stay at the center during the procedure and until the child is ready to be sent home.
-Please bring a favorite toy or blanket.
+Be sure to write the name, dose, how often you take the medication and your reason for taking it.
+Also, write down the name of the doctor if it is a prescribed medication. - Bring your insurance card, photo identification, copayment and advance directive (if you have one) with you. - Have the responsible adult companion drive you to the surgery center. - If the patient is a child, the parent, guardian or surrogate is required to stay at the center during the procedure and until the child is ready to be sent home.